hcitang/599.90/project.md

 Be honest with yourselves.
 It is a moment to feel proud of yourselves, and it is a learning opportunity.

+Really take the time to think about this, please.
+I think if you felt the project went perfectly, then you're either deluding yourselves, or not reflecting on the experience hard enough. ;-)

 All members of the team MUST have read the entire document, and each member must sign off on it with a signature (this can be a digital signature if necessary).

 **Presentation - 20%.** Develop a 10 minute presentation (PPT) for the final class.
 You may show your video and/or discuss your prototype/experience.
 Ensure that you describe "what you would do next" if you had another 6 months.
 Also, expect 5 minutes of questions after your presentation.